14mohamad/Ex3_cpp/readme.md

 - **VictoryPointCard**
   - **`void use(Player& player, std::vector<Player*>& allPlayers)`**
-    - Awards the player one additional victory point.
+    - Inherits from DevelopmentCard and represents a card that grants a victory point to the player.

 ### Game Class